exercism/DEPRECATED.javascript/docs/ABOUT.md

 * It's versatile in the sense that it's multi-paradigm supporting procedural, event based, object oriented and functional programming.
 * It's Open Source.
 * JavaScript programming skills are in high demand.

+---

+_This track is intended for widely supported JavaScript, for code that could be executed in almost all existing browsers.
+If you're looking for experimenting with newer features of the language try the [ECMAScript](http://exercism.io/languages/ecmascript) track._